Postgraduate Course

 Structured for success

 The first two years of the programme are designed to build your skills and confidence to engage in doctoral level study and to research your professional field.
 Individual tutorials offer essential guidance to steer your progress and thought-provoking seminar groups enable you to share experiences with fellow students from a wide range of backgrounds.
-This provides a firm foundation for your independent research during years three to six as you develop your thesis with the support of a team of supervisors.
+This provides a firm foundation for your independent research during years three onwards as you develop your thesis with the support of a team of supervisors.

 What you will study